lb1224-icl/DECA_Section2_Challenge/README.md

 JMP 65527 (−9)
 ```

-Thew new code could instead look like this:
+The new code could instead look like this:

 ```
 Setting values for op1 and op2: